 The unforgettable thrill of spotting tiger in the jungle beneath the ruins of an ancient hill fort.
 Tracking leopards over rolling hills and rock kopjes guided by pioneering conservationists.
 A camel safari amid pristine desert dunes in the company of traditional crimson turbaned Rabari herdsmen.

-This 12 night journey, staying in highly personalised and exceptionally comfortable tented camps, takes you through the changing wild landscapes of India’s Rajasthan to discover some of India's most iconic big cats.
+This 12 day journey, staying in highly personalised and exceptionally comfortable tented camps, takes you through the changing wild landscapes of India’s Rajasthan to discover some of India's most iconic big cats.

 Wildlife enthusiasts wanting a taste of India's culture will love this combination of safari and exploring Rajasthan off the beaten track.
 One of India’s first and prime Project Tiger reserves, Ranthambore is the obvious place to look for tiger.
 This former private royal hunting ground is quickly and comfortably reached by car or train from Delhi.